east-sussex-county-council/Escc.Umbraco.ContentExperiments/README.md

 3. Build the solution
 4. Grant modify permissions to the application pool account on the web root folder and all children
 7. In `~\web.config` set the `UmbracoConfigurationStatus` and `umbracoDbDSN`, or run the Umbraco installer.
+8. At a command line, run the following two commands to add the document types to Umbraco (substitute the hostname and port where you set up this project):

+		curl --insecure -X POST -d "" https://hostname:port/umbraco/api/ContentExperiments/CreateUmbracoSupportingTypes?token= curl --insecure -X POST -d "" https://hostname:port/umbraco/api/ContentExperiments/CreateUmbracoDocumentTypes?token=